oauthenticator.oauth2#

 Start / stop users’ single-user servers

-Can access each individual users’ single-user server (if configured)
+Can access each individual users’ single-user server

 Admin access should be treated the same way root access is.